China reports COVID-19 outbreak on border with Myanmar

 The city also ordered a crackdown on people who cross the border illegally, anyone who shelters them and those who organize such border crossings.
 It wasn’t immediately clear how the outbreak started.

+The government has stepped up border control efforts since the coronavirus outbreak to try to stem the flow of people in both directions.
+Residents told the AP that government workers have been recruited to do monitoring shifts along the border.

+A military and police crackdown on protesters in Myanmar may be driving more people across the border, though it is difficult to gauge.
+Border control is considered an important part of China’s coronavirus prevention efforts.

 China has largely eradicated the spread of the coronavirus and takes strict measures whenever a new cluster emerges.
 Ruili has closed all businesses except supermarkets, drugstores and food markets.
-Checkpoints were set up to restrict entry to epidemic-related vehicles.
+Checkpoints were set up to limit entry to epidemic-related vehicles.

 The first case was identified Monday, and subsequent testing of close contacts and others turned up the other ones, the Yunnan Health Commission said.